adot8/obsidian-notes/Penetration Testing/Assumed Breach (RTO)/Domain Enumeration/PowerView.md

 ```

 > [!NOTE] **IMPORTANT**
-> Need to specify the domain for Enterprise Admins and others to show
+> **Need to specify the domain/forest root for Enterprise Admins and others to show**
 > ```powershell
 > Get-DomainGroup -Name *admin* -Domain [domain] -properties name
 > ```